garrandall/popular-music-data/tracks/roller-april-wine.md

 Tellin' all the boys to get ready
 'Cause she's givin' it all away

-Ooh, she's a roller, yeah (Roller), a high roller baby, yeah She's a roller, yeah (Roller), a high roller baby, she is
+Oh she's a roller, yeah (Roller), a high roller baby, yeah She's a roller, yeah (Roller), a high roller baby, she is

-She's a roller (Roller), a high roller baby, yeah She's a roller (Roller), a high roller baby, ooh
+She's a roller (Roller), a high roller baby, yeah She's a roller (Roller), a high roller baby, oh

 Bye-bye (Bye-bye, bye-bye, bye-bye)
 Bye-bye (Bye-bye, bye-bye, bye-bye)